 - cooking spray

-Prepare a 9×9 inch pan, or an equivalent sized casserole dish with cooking spray or butter.
-Sometimes I end up using a 9×13 inch pan if I prepare too many potatoes or if we want lots of layers we have a deep casserole dish to use instead.
-The decision is up to you.
+Prepare a 9 x 9 inch pan, or an equivalent-sized casserole dish with cooking spray or butter.
+If you want lots of layers use a deep casserole dish instead.
 Set aside.

-Next, add sliced, chopped or diced potatoes, to your pot of well salted boiling water, until starting to become tender, usually not more than 10 minutes.
+Next, add sliced, chopped or diced potatoes, to the pot of well-salted boiling water and simmer until they become tender; usually not more than 10 minutes.

-In the meantime fry up your bacon pieces until crisp, in a large skillet, over medium heat.
+While the potatoes are cooking, fry the bacon pieces until crisp, in a large skillet, over medium heat.
 Drain on a paper towel and set aside.

-Keep a few tablespoons of the bacon fat in your skillet and add your sliced onions.
-Stir onions, over medium heat, until onions become very tender and start to brown.
+Keep a few tablespoons of the bacon fat in the skillet and add sliced onions.
+Stir onions over medium heat, until onions become very tender and start to carmelize or brown.

 Add garlic, combine with onions and remove from heat.

-Totally cover the top with your remaining potatoes.
-Try to cover any holes with potato.
+After the second layer, completely cover the top with remaining potatoes trying to cover any holes with them.

 Drizzle with melted butter, remaining bacon and some seasoned salt and pepper to taste.